ggerdsen/Crate/README.md

 ## Mod 4 Crate Project

 This is a brownfield project built upon by a student full-stack team.
+Information on the original Crate project can be found below.
 Our team was assigned the _[Improving UX and Community Track](https://mod4.turing.io/projects/crate/crate_project_tracks.html)_

 ### What it does